Azure/az-hop/packer/readme.md

 # Building the images

+ - Fill up the `spn.json` with the SPN used by Packer and the keyvault in which it's secret is stored (using the spn name as a secret name)

 The file `options.json` is automatically created for you after the infrastructure deployment, there is no need to update it.

 It contains the following fields: